sayeemabdullah/Redux-React-Cribsheet/README.md

 ```

-It is almost the same as the **class component** but in the functional component which is self-explanatory.
+It is almost same as the **class component** but in the functional component which is self-explanatory.

 ___